hasselmonians/ex-gaussian/README.md

 truncated_kernel = truncate_kernel(kernel, 'Cutoff', 0.01, 'Normalize', true);
 ```

+![The truncated kernel is much shorter than the regular kernel but contains basically the same information.](./demo_truncate_kernel.png)

-Here, the kernel (dashed) and the truncated (cutoff = 0.01, solid black line)
+Here, the kernel (dashed black line) and the truncated (cutoff = 0.01, solid black line)
 have been plotted on top of each other.
-![The truncated kernel is much shorter than the regular kernel but contains basically the same information.](./demo_truncate_kernel.png)